FilipLjubic/quote_and_joke/README.md

 ## What the application is gonna do

-- Get jokes or some quotes from APIs
+- get jokes or some quotes from APIs
+- ability to save them
 - save text from a picture
-- ability to save them